The strange nature of this problem has earned it the name

 but even attempts at a proof have been elusive.

 By probabilistic argument it seems likely that it will never halt.
 But nonetheless it might, and if so, might even be the longest running program and thus determine the value of BB(6).
 So it is necessary to understand its behavior in order to conclusively prove the value of BB(6).
-In a way it is the “first”/“shortest” problem that humanity doesn’t yet know how to solve.

 It’s Collatz-likeness seems to indicate that…